Reckitt shares rise after fourth-quarter sales top estimates

 Reckitt forecast 2019 like-for-like growth of between 3 and 4 percent, compared with 3 percent in 2018 and analysts' estimate of 3.5 percent.
 The group plans to invest cost and efficiency savings into areas such as branding and new products.
 It is also planning to open a new research and development centre in England this year.

-The company said it was on track to complete a new organisational structure by mid-2020, under which it will operate as two standalone units, one focused on health and the other on home and hygiene, but under the same parent company.
+Kapoor stressed that the separation was allowing each business to focus in a way that would breed success.

-"I can assure you, if this was a tradable company, it would be the best performing company in the next 25 years," Kapoor said about the hygiene/home unit, citing opportunities to sell dishwashing tablets in new markets as an example.
+"If this was a tradeable company, it would be the best performing company in the next 25 years," Kapoor said, citing the business of selling automatic dishwashing tablets in new markets such as China.

-Reckitt said the search for a successor to Kapoor was under way.
-It did not identify internal candidates, though in an unusual move the chief operating officer of its health division Aditya Sehgal and the CEO of its hygiene home business Rob de Groot presented on Monday alongside its CEO and CFO.
+Reckitt said the search for Kapoor's successor was under way.
+It did not identify internal candidates, though in an unusual move, the chief operating officer of its health division Aditya Sehgal and the CEO of its hygiene home business Rob de Groot presented on Monday alongside its CEO and CFO.

+Like other consumer goods makers, Reckitt said it was increasing levels of inventory of finished goods and raw materials to protect against supply disruptions in the event of a no-deal Brexit.

 (Reporting by Martinne Geller; Editing by Kirsten Donovan and David Holmes)